PhilipMay/eniak/it/git.rst

 To clean a dirty commit history (before doing a pull request) you can do a squash.

-<WRAP important> Waring: Do not rebase commits that exist outside of
-your repository.
-At least do not rebase branches where others are working on. </WRAP>
+Waring: Do not rebase commits that exist outside of your repository.
+At least do not rebase branches where others are working on.

 Lets say you want to fix up the last 5 commits you do this: